Our Contact details

 What Information do we collect?

 Farley Dwek Solicitors Ltd will collect information supplied by you via this Website.
 Such information whether for the purposes of providing legal services, communication, marketing or statistical analysis or to respond to your enquiry, may include, but is not limited to: details of your visit to our Website, traffic data, location data, weblogs and other communication data, the resources you use, your name (or name of your organisation), home and/or work addresses, e-mail addresses, telephone numbers, and details of your enquiry and any correspondence.
 Farley Dwek Solicitors Ltd gathers this information from you directly through the online contact forms on our Website, email, in person or via any other digital platform such as social media.
-Information provided to Farley Dwek Solicitors Ltd is subject to confidentiality and will not be disclosed without your prior consent to any third party (other than to an employee, member of the Company or its advisors), save for the purpose of providing you with the service you require, or to comply with any applicable laws or lawful government and/or regulatory requests, where you have consented when providing us with your details.
+Information provided to Farley Dwek Solicitors Ltd is subject to confidentiality and will not be disclosed without your prior consent to any third party (other than to an employee, member of the Company, Company advisor or approved outsourced consultant, case manager or nurse whose services we may engage), save for the purpose of providing you with the service you require, or to comply with any applicable laws or lawful government and/or regulatory requests, where you have consented when providing us with your details.

 When information about you is given to us, we assume that you consent to such information being given to us in order for us to provide our service.